astroautomata/SymTorch/docs/api_reference.rst

 API Reference
 =============

 This section contains the complete API reference for SymTorch.
+Please see the :doc:`API Demos<api_demos.rst>` for examples on how to use each object or function.

 SymbolicMLP
 ~~~~~~~~~~~